The question is not whether to automate — it is what to automate first

 - Cal.com — open source with AI integration

-- Calendly + Zapier - classic solution, now with AI features
+- Calendly + Zapier — classic, now with AI features

-- Custom chatbot - if you need custom booking logic
+- Custom chatbot — when you need bespoke booking logic

-The problem: Weekly blog posts, social media content, newsletters - the eternal capacity shortage.
+Problem: weekly blog posts, social content, newsletters — eternal capacity shortage.

 Tools: